FSD Africa announces the completion of its £15.3 million ($20.3 million) investment in the African Local Currency Bond Fund (“ALCBF”).

-Since FSDA announced its intention to invest in the fund in May this year, ALCBF has continued making good progress.
+Since FSD Africa announced its intention to invest in the fund in May this year, ALCBF has continued making good progress.

 It has invested a total of approximately $10 million in four more bonds – including in Nigeria and Lesotho, extending its geographic reach and its financial support for developmentally important sectors, such as agriculture and housing.
 ALCBF entered Côte d’Ivoire with a $ 3.1 million bond investment in Alios, a regional leasing company.
 The bond proceeds will benefit the company’s operations in Burkina Faso and Mali, demonstrating that there are opportunities for bond financing even in fragile and conflict affected markets.

-ALCBF has also received funding commitments from lenders totalling $40 million – including the International Finance Corporation ($20 million), Calvert Foundation ($10 million) and the Dutch development bank, FMO ($10 million).
+ALCBF has also received funding commitments from lenders totaling $40 million – including the International Finance Corporation ($20 million), Calvert Foundation ($10 million) and the Dutch development bank, FMO ($10 million).

 This additional funding has enabled the fund to establish a permanent presence in West Africa, where it has now opened an office in Lagos, Nigeria.

-As an equity investor in the fund, FSDA will join the Board of ALCBF.
+As an equity investor in the fund, FSD Africa will join the Board of ALCBF.
 Completion is subject to satisfaction of certain conditions precedent, expected shortly.